Introduction to Python

 MaximoFN

-If we want the loop to stop for some condition we use break
+If we want the loop to stop under some condition, we use break

 i = 0string = 'MaximoFN'while len(string) > i:if string[i] == 'F':breakprint(string[i], end='')i += 1